For many users, this is a good choice.

-Don’t forget to check the box to Download and import file attachments to keep your posts from breaking.
-Also, this will help to import all media files from wordpress.com site.
+Don’t forget to check the box Download and import file attachments to keep your posts from breaking.
+This also helps with importing all media files from the WordPress.com site.

 Step 3: Check your new hosted site for any errors

-Step 4: Redirect WordPress.com site to WordPress.org Site (or make Private)
+Step 4: Redirect the old WordPress.com site to the WordPress.org Site (or make Private)